 A healthy, satiating diet that has better results than most other diets!
 What more can one ask for?

 Keto Diet for Prediabetes and Diabetes

-This diet can aid you in lose any excess pounds, which is closely connected to metabolic syndrome, prediabetes, and type II diabetes.
+This diet can aid people to lose any extra, which is closely connected to metabolic syndrome, prediabetes, and type II.

 In fact, according to one study, the keto diet improved one’s sensitivity to insulin by as much as 75%!

-Some patients with type II diabetes even reported that they had stopped taking their diabetes medication!
+Some patients with type II even reported that they had stopped taking their medication!

 Other Health Benefits of This Diet

 The ketogenic diet was originally made for the treatment of neurological diseases, like epilepsy for example.

 Many studies have confirmed that this diet can offer many benefits for a wide variety of things: